Aurora HDR Review 2026: Discontinued, and What Replaced It

 HDR Clarity is a subtle but simple tool that adds more contrast to your shots, without messing up the lighting or creating more noise in the photo.

-Not only can you use Aurora to create the best HDR images around, but it has some excellent photo editing functions built-in, too.
+Not only could you use Aurora to create the best HDR images around, but it has some excellent photo editing functions built-in, too.
 Take your photos to the next level by cropping, resizing, reducing noise, correcting colours, and boosting contrast.
 You’ll even find split toning, vignette, HSL, and curves adjustment functions, which can really make a difference to your image.

 It’s a real bonus to have all these features included, especially if you’re a beginner photographer who doesn’t have an Adobe subscription.
 You could even do all your editing within Aurora at a pinch.
 While it doesn’t have the same range of advanced features that Photoshop or even Luminar boasts, you can still do a lot just with Aurora.